otikev/NetMo/README.md

 # NetMo
-Android library for monitoring network and internet connectivity
+Android library for Network Monitoring and internet connectivity